albar965/littlenavmap-manual/en/MENUS.md

 This function changes the current file type and name which means that all further saves will go into the new FMS file and the file will be reloaded on next start.

 Store FMS files into the `Output/FMS plans` directory inside the X-Plane directory if you would like to use the flight plan in the X-Plane GPS, the G1000 or the FMS.

+**Always save a copy of the flight plan in the default PLN format to be able to reload all information.
+Writing to and reading from other formats like X-Plane PLN might result in information loss.**

 #### ![Save Flight Plan as FlightGear FGFP](../images/icons/saveasfg.png "Save Flight Plan as FlightGear FGFP") Save Flight Plan as FlightGear FGFP {#save-flight-plan-as-fgfp}